 Absolutely!
 In fact, according to Mamamia: 'shampoo bottles, cream containers and other plastic toiletry products can all be recycled.
 Not to mention non-electric toothbrushes, toothpaste tubes and dental floss containers.'
 (Source: Mamamia)

 So make sure you collect these up and pop them into your recycling bin in the kitchen.
 When it comes to make-up products and toothpaste containers, Terracycle has some really cool recycling programs you should check out.
-Their mission is eliminate the idea of waste by recycling the “non-recyclable.”
+Their mission is to eliminate the idea of waste by recycling the “non-recyclable.”
 Take a look at their programs here.

 Paper towels & Tissues